UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 ### Git Commit Messages

-* Proper & meaningful commit messages are the best way to keep code and organized.
+* Proper & meaningful commit messages are the best way to keep code maintainable and organized.
 * Always write a commit message, even if its for small change.

 ### Code Styleguide